willcrichton/rust-api-type-patterns/src/introduction.md

 2. Show the dynamically-typed and statically-typed implementations of an API for the system.
 3. Analyze what errors can happen in each flavor of API.

 You can consume this book à la carte, reading individual chapters as they're useful to you.
-But I have done my best to build a narrative thread between chapters.
-The content is ordered roughly from least to most complex. **TODO: explain the thread.**
+But each chapter does (somewhat) build on the previous ones, so you may enjoy a start-to-finish read as well.